The Master of Public Health (MPH) Program

 Do I need to apply to the fellowship and the MPH program?

-Yes, applicants must complete both the Bloomberg American Health Initiative fellowship application and the JHSPH MPH SOPHAS application.
+Yes, applicants must complete both the Bloomberg American Health Initiative fellowship application and the BSPH MPH SOPHAS application.
 However, these are separate application processes.
 Fellowship applications are submitted via the Initiative’s website and Submittable and the MPH applications are submitted via SOPHAS.
 It is the applicant’s responsibility to carefully read both the fellowship website and the MPH program website instructions to understand and follow the application steps and processes for both the fellowship and the MPH programs.

 What are the key requirements for the MPH program?